tizzo/probo.ci/docs/build.md

 ## Assets

 Assets is where you indicate which assets to import into this build.
-These can be any assets that you've uploaded with the (Probo Uploader)[http://probo.ci/docs/uploader/].
+These can be any assets that you've uploaded with the [Probo Uploader](http://probo.ci/docs/uploader/).

 For example, if you need to use a an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
 {% highlight yaml%}